 The study showed that patients with COVID-19 had higher numbers of certain bacteria, including Ruminococcus gnavus, Ruminococcus torques, and Bacteroides dorei.
 R. gnavus, for example, is a bacterium associated with inflammatory bowel disease.

 The samples from those with COVID-19 also had reduced numbers of other bacteria species than those without the virus.
 They had lower counts of Bifidobacterium adolescentis, Faecalibacterium prausnitzii, and Eubacterium rectale.
 These species, as the authors explain, have “immunomodulatory potential.”

 Additionally, the researchers found raised cytokine levels in people who had the virus.
-Cytokines are important for cellular communication; the immune system produces inflammatory cytokines in response to viral infections.

 The authors explain that during COVID-19, the body’s inflammatory response can be “overaggressive” and cause a cytokine storm.
 This can cause “widespread tissue damage, septic shock, and multi-organ failure.”

 Overall, the authors conclude: “Associations between gut microbiota composition, levels of cytokines, and inflammatory markers in patients with COVID-19 suggest that the gut microbiome is involved in the magnitude of COVID-19 severity possibly via modulating host immune responses.”

 The researchers mention that doctors should exercise caution if they decide to use antibiotics to treat someone with COVID-19.

 “It is still possible that a higher prevalence of antibiotic administration in severe and critical patients could worsen inflammation,” the authors write.